sitoolkit/sit-ds/README.md

 * *1 For Docker Toolbox, it is an IP address that can be confirmed with docker-machine ls command instead of localhost.

+You can log in to GitBucket, Jenkins, Sonarqube, Redmine with the following user ID / password.

+* user001 / password
+* user002 / password
+* user003 / password

 ### Add users